Maritime object classification with SAR imagery using quantum kernel methods: Hyperparameter values and configuration details

 In this appendix, Table \ref{tab:Hyperparameter_Values} provides a list of the hyperparameter values which were trialled for each kernel during the 10-fold cross-validation performed during the training procedure.
-Tables~\ref{tab:Vessel_Results_Hyperparameters} and \ref{tab:Fishing_Results_Hyperparameters} then specify the algorithm and hyperparameter values that were used to obtain the learning performance metrics report in Table~\ref{tab:Results_Summary} of Section \ref{sec:Results and discussion}.
+Table~\ref{tab:Results_Hyperparameters} then specifies the algorithm and hyperparameter values that were used to obtain the learning performance metrics report in Table~\ref{tab:Results_Summary} of Section \ref{sec:Results and discussion}.